 Proficient.
 The student consistently demonstrates this skill independently.
 This is the benchmark, the goal.

 Advanced.
 The student consistently exceeds expectations on this skill.
 This is meant to recognize exemplars of work that surpass developmental expectations.

-The School uses progress reports to discern, map, and inform your child’s learning journey.
-Progress reports are intentionally written in student-friendly language, so we hope you will spend time reviewing the report with your child.
+The School uses progress reports to discern, map, and inform each child’s learning journey.
+Progress reports are intentionally written in student-friendly language to empower agency in our learners.